-The Italian Ministry of Education (MIUR) just released the official decree for the IMAT 2019 exam, which contains reserved places, admissions, IMAT test centres and all the essential information for studying Medicine in English and Dentistry in English in Italy!
+The Italian Ministry of Education (MIUR) has released the official rules for the IMAT 2020 exam (International Medical Admissions Test), this decree contains all the important updates for this year’s IMAT, such as the number of reserved places in each medical school, admissions, IMAT test centers locations and all the essential information for studying Medicine in English and Dentistry in English in Italy!

 Quick jump links: